Resident234/php.net/pages/www.php.net_function.session-set-cookie-params.php.md

 ```

-This code doesn&apos;t change the lifetime of the session when the user gets back at our site or refreshes the page.
+This code doesn't change the lifetime of the session when the user gets back at our site or refreshes the page.
 The session WILL expire after $lifetime seconds, no matter how many times the user requests the page.
 So we just overwrite the session cookie as follows: